Letterpress printing: Current initiatives

 In London, St Bride Library houses a large collection of letterpress information in its collection of 50,000 books: all the classic works on printing technique, visual style, typography, graphic design, calligraphy and more.
 This is one of the world's foremost collections and is located off Fleet Street in the heart of London's old printing and publishing district.
 In addition, regular talks, conferences, exhibitions and demonstrations take place.

 The St Bride Institute, Edinburgh College of Art, Central Saint Martins College of Art and Design, The Arts University Bournemouth, Plymouth University, University for the Creative Arts Farnham, London College of Communication and Camberwell College of the Arts London run short courses in letterpress as well as offering these facilities as part of their Graphic Design Degree Courses.

 The Hamilton Wood Type and Printing Museum in Two Rivers, Wisconsin, houses one of the largest collections of wood type and wood cuts in the world inside one of the Hamilton Manufacturing Company's factory buildings.
 Also included are presses and vintage prints.
 The museum holds many workshops and conferences throughout the year and regularly welcomes groups of students from universities from across the United States.

-In 2011 John Bonadies, and Jeff Adams, and Molly Poganski created a virtual letterpress that runs on an iPad (and later the Mac) and replicates each step of the letterpress process.
-LetterMpress was funded from a Kickstarter campaign enabling the developers to collect and digitize wood type from around the world.
-The app's press is modeled after a Vandercook SP-15 (considered to be a top-of-the-line proof press in its time, and coveted by artists and designers today).

-In 2015 a renaissance of letterpress printing by artists is widely acknowledged.
+In 2015, the New York Times reported a renaissance of letterpress printing as an art form.